Society-for-Internet-Blaseball-Research/docs/docs/stlats.md

 After Chorby Soul was reintroduced to the league due to necromancy after Season 14, soulscreams now only include letters for the first 300 soul.
 Players with soul larger than 300 will end with "...
 (CONT.
 FOR X SOUL)", where X is `soul - 300`.

 ## Blood type
 Player blood type is usually cosmetic, but in the case of team-wide blood type blessings, may have an effect.
+When a blessing is awarded, all team members have their blood type changed, but later player additions or trades keep their existing type.
+There are some examples (Crabs receiving 0, Moist Talkers receiving H20) in which the blood type of active team members did not change, though this may have simply been a bug.

-It has been observed that blood type effects only occur when the player has the required blood type, *and* is on a team with the blood type modifier attribute.
-When the blessing was awarded, all team members had their blood type changed, but later additions keep their existing type.
+In early seasons it was observed that effects of blood type modifications only occur when the player has the required blood type *and* is on a team with the blood type modifier attribute, however this appears to no longer be the case.
+More recently (Seasons 14+) it appears that blood type is not a requirement, and players that do not have the required blood type still receive the benefits.

-For example, Jaylen Hotdogfingers, who transferred to the Lovers after Season 10, has blood type "AA", and has never been observed to Charm a batter.
-The opposite example is Francisca Sasquatch, who transferred (back) to the Dale while already having Electric blood - Sasquatch *does* successfully trigger the effects of Electric blood, despite not being on the team when the blessing was won.

 ID | Name | Team | Modifier
 --- | --- | ---